Introduction to Share Buyback

 - The opening transaction should not be constituted in the purchase program.

-- In a single day, the company cannot make the repurchase of its shares from the market exceeding 25% of the ADTV of the company.
+- In a single day, the company cannot make or repurchase its shares from the market exceeding 25% of the ADTV of the company.

 - The company should take into account the price that was quoted independently called a transaction price, the details of which can be found in the consolidated system.
 The company should assure that the purchase price should not be more than that quoted independent transaction price of the shares.